Your experienced Specialist Orthodontist in Adelaide

 Dental Monitoring (DM) is an app you can download onto your smartphone, allowing you to take weekly or monthly scans of your teeth so that I can track the progress of your aligner or braces treatment remotely.

-Thanks to your weekly scans via the DM app, you will only need to come into the clinic every 12 weeks – or more if I’ve identified an issue on DM.
-Without the weekly scans, you will need to see me at the clinic every six weeks.
+Thanks to your weekly scans via the DM app, you will only need to come into the clinic every 12 weeks – or more if I’ve identified an issue via your scans.

 This means you won’t have to schedule time off work or school or take time out of your busy day as often.